 Director / Choreographer / Writer / Actor / Educator

-Geoffrey’s original new musical, PIECE OF MIND, for which he wrote Book and Lyrics, with Music by Steve Sweeting, will have an Industry Staged Reading on March 5 and 6.
-Directed by Daniel Goldstein (Godspell Broadway) and starring Ed Dixon (2017 Drama Desk, best Solo Performance).
-Visit pieceofmindmusical.com for more info or CONTACT GEOFFREY if you would like more information about the show, or the reading on March 5 & 6.
+Geoffrey’s original new musical, PIECE OF MIND, for which he wrote Book and Lyrics, with Music by Steve Sweeting, had an Industry Staged Reading on March 5 and 6.
+Directed by Daniel Goldstein (Godspell Broadway) and starring Ed Dixon (2017 Drama Desk, best Solo Performance) and Tony-Nominated Rebecca Luker.
+Visit pieceofmindmusical.com for more info or CONTACT GEOFFREY if you would like more information about the show.

 In 2016, Geoffrey launched an exciting new company, Movers+Shakers!
 As Creative Director, he works with companies to bring their brands to life through song and dance, animating their companies with a musical twist, and creating unique video content that engages and moves their clients!